Psychological health and safety questions for health and safety committees

 The questions that follow are intended to help health and safety committees integrate psychological health and safety into their existing processes.

 Each psychosocial factor, as identified in the National Standard of Canada on Psychological Health and Safety in the Workplace, has been adapted for health and safety committees.
-The questions for committee members can also be asked of workers and there’s a separate list of questions for leaders.
-By asking the following questions, committee members can learn about firsthand experiences with, and overall impressions about, each factor in their work environment.
+The exploratory questions for committee members to discuss can also be asked of workers.
+There are separate questions that can be asked of leaders.
+This approach allows committee members to consider where a formal hazard investigation may be warranted.

 Balance